Revised: November 11, 2022

 IV.
 Permissible Amended Practice with Respect to Fee Schedules and Related Administrative Procedures

-By special agreement between two or more UW institutions. and with the approval of the System Academic Vice President, in consultation with the Vice President and Controller, standard practice with respect to fees charged for courses that are part of cooperative academic programming may be amended.
+By special agreement between two or more UW institutions. and with the approval of the System Academic Vice President, in consultation with the Vice President for Finance and Administration, standard practice with respect to fees charged for courses that are part of cooperative academic programming may be amended.
 In such instances, the fee schedule applying at the host institution may be applied to all courses taught at that institution as part of the approved cooperative program, regardless of cluster institutional sponsorship or affiliation of the instructor.
 In like manner, the host institution may agree to provided all administrative services attending such programming.

 V. Parties to Negotiated Agreements